Hyeongseoplee/Youtube/README.md

 ### Responsive screen

--   when the screen size exceeds 1024px, next video's list is arranged beside to video player
+-   1024px ~ : As the screen size exceeds 1024px, next videos section will be arranged on the left on video player

 ### What i plan using Js